 No Costco Membership?
 Shopping At Costco Still Saves Money

 1. You do not have to be a Costco member to get a flu shot there.
 Unless you have access to a free shot, Costco has the lowest price I have found so far for the flu shot, at $20.
 The pneumonia shot is $35.
 Call ahead to see what dates and times they are administering the vaccines.
 Some restrictions apply.
 Prices creep up if you go elsewhere.
-Walgreens is giving flu shots for $25, a slight drop from last year’s standard $30 charge.
-A benefit of the recession!
+Walgreens gives flu shots for a fee of $25 to $30, which seems like the standard charge for inoculations offered at large store pharmacies.
 Rite aid has the flu shot for $30 and the pneumonia shot for $45.

 2. Non-members can use the pharmacy.
 Just tell the employee at the entrance that you are headed there and they will waive you in without a membership card.
 The Costco pharmacy takes cash and credit cards.
-I paid $5 for a generic prescription with my Visa that another chain wanted $80 for.
+You can really save a lot at the pharmacy — case in point: I paid $5 for a generic prescription with my Visa that another chain wanted $80 for.
 One of my blog readers saved $200 getting prescriptions filled at Costco.

 Cash cards make great gifts and they are useful for employees, students living away from home, and friends who are dying to buy 20 pounds of strawberries.
 Costco’s page on cash cards lacks details but it may be possible for the recipient to re-load a card as long as they leave some money on it.
 It also looks like recipients can buy goods for more than the card is worth as long as they can pay for the remainder in cash.